MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli.md

 az login --tenant <tenant>
 ```

-## Logging in with a service principal
+## Log in with a service principal

 Service principals are accounts not tied to any particular user, which can have permissions on them assigned through
 pre-defined roles.
 Authenticating with a service principal is the best way to write secure scripts or programs,